dev-onejun/CSE-5334/papers/review.md

         - If true, mark the node as a leaf node.
 END the branch.
         - If not, continue to the next step.
     4. Split the node into child nodes based on the attribute.
         - During the split, the algorithm calculates the impurity of the child nodes using the 1) Gini index, 2) entropy, or 3) misclassification error.
         - After splitting, the Gain is recalculated to renew the tree state.

 Terminate:
     1. If all nodes become leaf nodes during the recursive process.
-    2. If the split does not show certain improvement set beforehand threshold, regarding the impurity
+    2. If the split does not show certain improvement than beforehanded-set threshold, regarding the impurity
         - When it comes to the large number of data, the accuracy would not be improved significantly even after the split.
         - For example, if 100,000,000 data were input, in a certain point such as a 1,000 impurity node, the split would not impact to the accuracy of the whole tree even if the half of the data were wrong.
         - This also leads the tree to be overfitted.